 Postsecondary Education and Employment Data

-The school division's career and technical education (CTE) program must include annual notice on its website to enrolled high school students and their parents of the availability of the postsecondary education and employment data published by the State Council of Higher Education.
+Each school board’s career and technical education program must include annual notice on its website to enrolled high school students and their parents of the availability of the postsecondary education and employment data published by the State Council of Higher Education and the opportunity for such students to obtain a nationally recognized career readiness certificate at a local public high school, comprehensive community college or workforce center.
 The Richmond Public Schools CTE website is available.

 PPRA (Protection of Pupil Rights Amendment)

-The PPRA requires divisions to provide notice of their policy controlling the administration of surveys on certain sensitive topics, including political or religious beliefs and behavior involving sex or illegal conduct.
+The PPRA requires school divisions to provide notice of their policy controlling the administration of surveys on certain sensitive topics including political or religious beliefs and behavior involving sex or illegal conduct.
+This notice must be given directly to the parents of students enrolled in the division.
+The notice must be given at least annually at the beginning of the school year and within a reasonable time after any substantive change in the policy.
 View School Board Policy KFB, Administration of Surveys and Questionnaires.

 Promotion, Retention and Remediation Policies

-Every school must provide to parents a copy of the division's promotion, retention and remediation policies.
+At the beginning of each school year, every school must provide to parents and guardians a copy of the division’s promotion, retention and remediation policies.
 View School Board policies IKEB, Promotion/Retention/Acceleration (page 50) and IGBE, Remedial and Summer Instruction Program.

 Prosecution of Juveniles as Adults

 School boards must provide information developed by the office of the Virginia Attorney General to students regarding laws governing the prosecution of juveniles as adults for the commission of certain crimes.
+The methods of providing the information may include, but are not limited to, announcements in schools, written notification to parents, publication in student handbooks, and inclusion with other materials distributed to parents at the beginning of each school year.
 Refer to School Board Policy JFCL, Notification Regarding Prosecution of Juveniles as Adults

 Release of Student Records to Armed Forces Recruiters and Educational Institutions

-Divisions must notify parents that they will release the names, addresses and telephone numbers of secondary students to all recruiters or institutions of higher education upon request, unless parents specifically request that this information not be released.
+Divisions must notify parents that they will release the names, addresses and telephone numbers of secondary students to all recruiters or institutions of higher education that request them unless the parents specifically request that this information not be released.
 View School Board Policy JO, Student Records (page16).

 School Bus Rider Safety Rules